 HKU develops toolkit for European project T4R

-The idea behind the Local Digital Twins (LDTs) - the interactive 3D models of cities - is to visualize big data in mutual coherence.
-More and more data is being collected on all kinds of processes taking place in cities.
-Think of traffic flow, waste streams, or data on environmental temperature and air quality.
-This is data of great value for the design and management of a city.
+The idea behind Local Digital Twins (LDTs) – interactive 3D models of cities – is to visualize big data in a connected way.
+More and more data is being collected on all kinds of urban processes.
+Think of traffic flows, waste streams, or data about ambient temperature and air quality.
+This data is of great value for the design and management of a city.

 Simulations

-Amsterdam and Utrecht have already made a start: on 3d.amsterdam.nl and 3d.utrecht.nl - soon to be combined in netherlands3D.eu - platforms are growing where you can walk through the city like in a game.
-Not only with an image of the buildings and streets as in Google Maps, but with the addition of all other desired information.
-You can easily access that information by activating different layers.
-Through simulations in this digital world, the impact of interventions and works can be understood in advance before they are carried out in the real world.
-For example, what happens if you plant or remove trees in certain areas, what do new buildings do to the environment, what is still possible in terms of urban densification, and what does that look like?
-The idea is that spatial development issues are easier to solve with this.
-That policy makers and the public can better understand what urban space can look like in the context of major social challenges, such as climate, energy, housing and green space in the city.
+Amsterdam and Utrecht have already taken the lead: On 3d.amsterdam.nl and 3d.utrecht.nl – soon to be combined into netherlands3D.eu – platforms are growing where you can walk through the environment like in a video game.
+Not just with visuals of buildings and streets like in Google Maps, but with added layers of any desired information.
+These layers can be easily activated to display different types of data.
+Using simulations in this digital world, the impact of interventions and projects can be made visible before they are implemented in the real world.
+What happens, for example, when trees are planted or removed in specific locations?
+What is the effect of new buildings on their surroundings?
+What possibilities are there for urban densification – and what does that look like?
+The idea is that this can help address spatial planning challenges more easily, and that policymakers and citizens alike can better understand what urban space might look like in the context of major societal issues, such as climate, energy, housing, and green space in the city.

 'This project is about so much more than the technology'

-Now that the LDT technology is in place, the question arises of how to implement it.
-What should be visible to whom in the digital twins, and how do you ensure that it becomes workable for diverse parties?
-In the European Twin4Resilience (T4R) project, six European countries are looking for answers to these questions.
-HKU is part of this collaboration, which is led by the City of Utrecht.
-It examines how to introduce LDTs to municipalities, businesses and citizens, as well as how to properly implement and integrate them into democratic decision-making processes.
-The partners involved are addressing numerous questions surrounding the collection, linking and disclosure of data in LDTs.
+Now that LDT technology is in place, the question arises: how should it be used?
+What should be visible for whom in the digital twins, and how do we ensure that it is workable for different stakeholders?
+In the European Twin4Resilience (T4R) project, six European countries are searching for answers to these questions.
+HKU is part of this collaboration, led by the municipality of Utrecht.
+The project explores how to introduce LDTs to municipalities, companies, and citizens, and how to implement and integrate them into democratic decision-making processes.
+The partners involved are addressing a wide range of questions around collecting, linking, and unlocking data within LDTs.

 Four frameworks